Nursing (NURS)

 Course provides the tools for financial management in the health services industry.
 Case studies provide insight into complex financial decisions required for healthcare administration, with a focus on financial and business aspects of healthcare administration with implications on patient care quality and outcomes.

-An introduction to methods of inquiry utilized in the biomedical, behavioral, and social sciences and their application for nursing research.
+An introduction to methods of inquiry and analysis utilized in the biomedical, behavioral, and social sciences and their application for nursing research. application for nursing research.

 Design and conduct of a measurement project related to the student's area of research interest.

-Examination and practical application of the diverse qualitative research epistemology, ontologies, methodologies and ethical issues.
+Examination of qualitative research epistemology, ontologies, methodologies, and ethical issues and application using mixed methods.

 Quantitative observational research techniques, strategies for developing coding systems, determining reliability and validity, and analyzing data.